willloe/MSML640_Group10/README.md

 - Python **3.10+** (recommended)
 - Git
-- A GPU is strongly recommended for the diffusion part (tested on NVIDIA L4 / A100 in Colab).
+- A GPU is required for the diffusion part (tested on NVIDIA L4 / A100 in Colab).

 All Python dependencies are listed in `requirements.txt`.